frnsys/synthetic_freedom/readme.md

-# Outline
+# Schedule

+- Session 1
-- layout landscape (see below)
+    - layout landscape of AI, automation, and work (see below)
     - collectively system-map all the influences/causes and downstream effects of automation/AI
         - ideal outcomes: lots of discussion & a comprehensive system map
+- Session 2
     - develop a game (or series of games) exploring the mapped system

 # Readings

+These are a few readings to get you in the headspace for discussion:

 - a more general perspective on potential of AI: <http://www.milesbrundage.com/blog-posts/how-far-to-ai-topia>
 - on social perception/self-identifying value of work/jobs: <https://www.jacobinmag.com/2014/02/work-it/>